 Shorty Jangala Robertson was born at Jila (Chilla Well), a large soakage and claypan north west of Yuendumu.
 He lived a nomadic hunter-gatherer lifestyle with his parents, older brother and extended Warlpiri family.
 They travelled vast distances across desert country, passing through Warlukurlangu, south west of Jila and Ngarlikurlangu, north of Yuendumu, visiting Jangalas, his skin brothers.

 It is extraordinary in all his travels and jobs over his whole working life, that he escaped the burgeoning and flourishing Central Desert art movement of the 1970's and 1980's.
 Thus Shorty's paintings are fresh, vigorous and new.
-His use of colour to paint and interpret his dreamings of Ngapa (Water), Watiyawarnu (Acacia), Yankirri (Emu) and Pamapardu (Flying Ant) is vital, yet upholding the Warlpiri tradition.
-This fledgling artist well in his 70's is an active member of Warlukurlangu Co-operative.
+His use of colour to paint and interpret his dreamings of Ngapa (Water), Watiyawarnu (Acacia), Yankirri (Emu) and Pamapardu (Flying Ant) was vital, yet upholding the Warlpiri tradition.

-He lives at Yuendumu with his wife and fellow artist Lady Nungarrayi Robertson.
+He lived at Yuendumu with his wife and fellow artist Lady Nungarrayi Robertson until he passed away in 2014.

 183 x 122 cm